By Jim Kimble / Updated November 18, 2023

 Yes.
 The entire family of ESPN networks are on YouTube TV.
 ESPN, ESPN2, ESPNU, ESPNews, ACC Network, SEC Network and ESPN3 through the ESPN app.

 Are recorded movies commercial free with YouTube TV?

 No. When you use Cloud DVR to record a movie, you are still shown whatever commercials that were part of the broadcast.

 Can you add movie channels to YouTube TV?

 Yes.
 YouTube TV offers premium networks for movies such as HBO Max, Showtime, Acorn TV, STARZ, Hallmark Movies Now, Cinemax, EPIX, VIX+, ScreenPix, AMC+, Shudder, Sundance Now, IFC Films Unlimited, Docurama, Fandor, MovieSphere, Magnolia Selects, and Screambox.

 What internet speed do I need for YouTube TV?

 YouTube TV requires an internet connection of at least 3Mbps for the best viewing experience.

-Note: This article was originally published on December 23, 2022, and has been updated to reflect the latest pricing and plans.
+Note: This article was originally published on December 23, 2022, and has been updated to reflect the latest pricing and plans as of November 2023.